cremedelacremetop/cremedelacreme/README.md

 ![](/images/TLO_top.png)
 *TLO distribution by top-list for not imputed data*

 When we compared each pair of distributions we found that all were different.
-These results are presented in the next table.
+These results are presented in the next table:

   Comparision | H0 rejected | Cliff's delta size
 :-----------------:|:-----------------:|:-----------------: